carlosp420/nymphalidae_diversification/MS.md

 Ithomiini are virtually the only nymphalids using Solanacaeae as hostplants (except for Hypanartia, Vanessa and Acraea; supp. mat.04), it is possible that the trait responsible for a higher diversification of Ithomiini might not be the hostplant character.
-As noted by Maddison et al. (2007), the responsible trait might be a codistributed character such as a trait related to the ability to digest secondary metabolites.
+As noted by @maddison2007, the responsible trait might be a codistributed character such as a trait related to the ability to digest secondary metabolites.